 If you no longer get any New Email Notifications, then click on the Notification icon in the bottom right corner of your Taskbar or click on the time and date display to see your past notifications including emails from Outlook.

 To get the New Email Notification banner again for each email that you receive;

-- Right click on the , in the top right click on the Notification icon in the bottom right corner of your Taskbar or click on the time and date display and choose; Notifications settings.
+- Right click on the Notification icon or the time and date display in the bottom right corner of your Taskbar and choose; Notifications settings.

 - An alternative method is;

 Start-> Settings-> System-> Notifications